Cagestrike/reddit-wallpapers/README.md

 # reddit-wallpapers

-Electron.js + python app to pump up your desktop wallpaper game!
+Electron.js + python (npm python-shell) app to pump up your desktop wallpaper game!
 With the help of Reddit API you can change your desktop wallpaper to the most upvoted that day.

-Currently under active development.
+Make sure you have Python installed.

-To run, simply clone this repository and then
+To run, simply clone this repository and then run these commands:

 `npm install`